Right Arrow

 Change management and training

-Employee engagement proves critical to success.
-Security setups can fail if workers are not trained on anti-theft technologies and methods.
-Success also depends on employees feeling responsible for protecting company property.
-Organizations should invest in employee training and building a culture of accountability, ensuring every team member becomes an active participant in protecting assets.
+Employee engagement is essential for a successful rollout, especially for Video AI systems.
+Security setups can fail if workers are not trained on how the technology helps them and the business.
+Success depends on employees feeling responsible for protecting company property and using new tools effectively.
+Organizations should invest in employee training and building a culture of accountability, helping every team member become an active participant in protecting assets.

 Address change management resistance by positioning video AI as an empowerment tool that makes teams more effective.
 Maintain human oversight to build trust.
 Focus training on: